catsby/mmcgrana.github.com/_posts/2010-07-10-install-java-ubuntu.markdown

 java -version
 {% endhighlight %}

-The addition of `parter` repository to the `apt` sources list is needed because the Sun Java JDK is not available in the default `apt` repositories on Lucid.
+The addition of `parter` repository to the `apt` sources list is needed because the Sun Java JRE is not available in the default `apt` repositories on Lucid.
 The `debconf-set-selections` and `dpkg --set-selections` calls eliminate the need for user interaction during the Java install.
 Finally, the `update-java-alternatives` line ensures that the `java` command on the system in question uses the Java 6 Sun JRE.